muhammad-habib/go-solid/README.md

 # Go SOLID Principles

-This repository demonstrates the five SOLID principles of object-oriented design using Go.
+This repository demonstrates SOLID principles using Go.
 Each principle is illustrated with both bad and good practice examples to help understand how to write clean, maintainable, and scalable code.

 ## 📚 Table of Contents